Val-Cantarelli/AWSAssociateDev/docs/Module06/module06.md

 3. Increase the EBS Volume (Correct)
 Reason: An 8 TB gp2 already hits gp2’s 16,000 IOPS cap.
 Making it bigger won’t add IOPS.
 RAID 0 across multiple volumes or switching to io1/io2 will increase performance.

-- AMI:
+8. You have launched an EC2 instance with two EBS volumes, the Root volume type and the other EBS volume type to store the data.
+A month later you are planning to terminate the EC2 instance.
+What's the default behavior that will happen to each EBS volume?

+RootVolume: deleted, but the data volume will persist.

-1. You can use an AMI in N.Virginia Region us-east-1 to launch an EC2 instance in any AWS Region?
+9. You can use an AMI in N.Virginia Region us-east-1 to launch an EC2 instance in any AWS Region?

 You cannot use an AMI in N. Virginia (us-east-1) to launch an EC2 instance in another AWS Region directly.
 An AMI only points to the EBS snapshots that are used to recreate volumes, and those snapshots exist only in the region where they were created (stored in S3 regionally).
 Therefore, if you want to launch the same AMI in another region, you must copy the AMI to the destination region, which copies the snapshots as well.